cgihlstorf/AIAgents/Topic5RAG/README.md

 For this experiment, I used the three queries provided in the experiment description:

 - "What is the capital of France?"
-- "What's the horsepower of a 1925 Model T?" (if not in your manual)
+- "What's the horsepower of a 1925 Model T?"
-- "Why does the manual recommend synthetic oil?" (when it doesn't)
+- "Why does the manual recommend synthetic oil?"

 1. Does the model admit it doesn't know?